Ignaciojeria/einar-ioc/readme.md

 The dependencies in the framework are represented as a Directed Acyclic Graph (DAG) where:

+1. Dependencies are regitered using ioc.Registry(vertex,...edges) function.
-1. Constructors are vertices.
+2. Constructors are vertices.
-2. Dependencies are edges.
+3. Dependencies are edges.
-3. The graph is topologically ordered.
+4. The graph is topologically ordered.
-4. Dependency loading starts from descendant nodes and proceeds to their ancestors.
+5. Dependency loading starts from descendant nodes and proceeds to their ancestors.

+## 📑 Ioc.Registry : Constructor Registration

+#### 🔍 Overview
+The Ioc.Registry(vertex, edges...) function in our Inversion of Control (IoC) system plays a critical role in managing and registering dependencies.
+This function is specifically designed to register constructors that meet certain criteria regarding the types of values they return.

+#### 🔍 Return Type Constraints
+It's important to note that Ioc.Registry can only register constructors that return up to two specific types:

+1. Associated Structure of the Constructor: This is the primary type of the object or structure that the constructor is designed to create.
+It's a mandatory requirement for each constructor to return this type.

+2. Error (Optional): Optionally, the constructor can return a second type, which is an error.
+This return is used to indicate if there was any error during the creation of the object or structure.
+The inclusion of this return type is optional, but when present, it provides a robust way to handle errors in the creation process.

 ## 👨‍💻 Setup